Industrial Engineering and Operations Research

 Doctoral Entrance Exam

-Every doctoral student is required to take the doctoral entrance examination.
+Every doctoral student is required to take the doctoral entrance (preliminary) examination at the end of their first year.
 Students entering without an MS degree are required to complete all MS degree requirements and may do so by completing the MS course requirements and passing the doctoral entrance exam.
 Doctoral students who do not pass the entrance exam are subject to dismissal from the IEOR PhD program.

 The entrance examination consists of three parts:

-1. An optimization exam: Students are required to take IND ENG 262A and at least one other course in Group A (see below) to be prepared for this exam.
+1. Optimization exams: Students are required to take IND ENG 262A and at least one other course in Group A (see below) to be prepared for these exams.

-2. A stochastic processes exam: Students are required to take IND ENG 263A and at least one other course in Group B (see below) to be prepared for this exam.
+2. Stochastic processes exams: Students are required to take IND ENG 263A and at least one other course in Group B (see below) to be prepared for these exams.

 3. An exam on modeling and applied operations research: Students are required to take two courses in Group C (see below) to be prepared for this exam.